tobyhodges/building-communities/blogpost-AK.md

 #### Events!

+Communities are above all SOCIAL so bringing people together through events is vital!
 The important is to provide variety and rhythm.

 There is no doubt that the RSE conferences have been a huge spring board for the RSE community.
 Traditional venues for knowledge exchange and network building are still important and the NEUBIAS conferences also demonstrate that it is important to provide these opportunities for technical disciplines of science.